Giuseppe Meazza: 1934 FIFA World Cup

 In the 1934 World Cup, which was hosted by Italy, Meazza appeared in every game for the Italians.
 On 25 March 1934 in Milan, Italy beat Greece 4–0 in a qualifying match with two goals coming from Meazza.
-He then scored the final goal in their 7–1 victory over the United States in the 89th minute in their World Cup opener.
+He then scored the final goal in their 7–1 victory over the United States in the 89th minute of their World Cup opener.
 In the game against Spain, Giovanni Ferrari scored a goal against Ricardo Zamora.
 The game ended 1–1 and had to be settled the next day.
 Meazza scored from a corner sent in by Raimundo Orsi in the 11th minute.
 It was the only goal of the game.

 The final against Czechoslovakia in Rome's Stadio Nazionale PNF.
 After 90 minutes, the two teams were at 1–1.
-Italy, though, was in far more trouble as the game went into extra-time, until Meazza became the inspirer again.
+Italy, though, was in far more trouble as the game went into extra-time until Meazza became the inspirer again.
 His injury became a mixed blessing as the Czechs did not bother to mark him and he made them rue that decision.
 In the 5th minute of extra time, Schiavio hit a snap-shot past goalkeeper Frantisek Planicka for the winner.
 Meazza was elected into the All-Star Team of the tournament and won the Golden Ball, the award presented to the best player at each FIFA World Cup finals.

 1933–35 Central European International Cup

 In 1935 he claimed the Central European International Cup again.
 Alongside Eraldo Monzeglio, Raimundo Orsi, Raffaele Costantino, Alfredo Pitto, Umberto Caligaris, Luigi Allemandi, Virginio Rosetta & Gianpiero Combi, Meazza is one of only nine (all Italian) players to win two editions of the Central European International Cup (1927–30 and 1933–35); he also finished as the runner-up once with Italy (1931–32), thereby winning two gold medals and a silver medal before the tournament was discontinued due to the Anschluss.
-He holds the all-time record for appearances and goals, sixteen and eight respectively, at Central European International Cup tournaments for the Italian national side.
+He holds the all-time record for appearances and goals, sixteen and eight respectively, at Central European International Cup tournaments for the Italy national side.
 With 8 goals, he is among the all-time top goal scorers in the competition's history.